psavery/avogadro-static-binary-plugins/README.md

         /System/Library/Frameworks/Accelerate.framework/Versions/A/Accelerate (compatibility version 1.0.0, current version 4.0.0)
         /usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 1213.0.0)
         ```
+      - Ensure that every dependency listed is distributed with the operating system.
       - Note that the binary may depend on c++ (and others such as gfortran) runtime libraries, but it must be done with caution.
 It can limit compatibility among OS X versions.
 Prefer compiling on an older operating system if this route is taken.
 ### Linux
+- For dependencies, link to static libraries (`.a` files), not shared object libraries (`.so` files)
 - Things to Consider
   - Prefer Build on Older Operating System (Virtual Machine is Possible)
     - Binaries built with new CPU instruction sets will not run on older machines (illegal instruction error)
-    - The program can dynamically link to an old system library, and the library should be available on newer OS's
+    - The program can dynamically link to an older system library, and the library should be available on newer OS's.
-    - CMake builds its static binaries on a Debian 6 virtual machine, for instance
+    - CMake builds its linux binaries on a Debian 6 virtual machine, for instance
 - Compiler Flags
   - `-static`
 - Confirm the Binary is Static
   - Linux's `ldd` Program Works
     - Start up terminal and run `ldd` on the executable
     - Desired output: `	not a dynamic executable``
+    - If there are dependencies listed, ensure every dependency is distributed with all target linux operating systems.
     - Note that the binary may depend on c++ (and others such as gfortran) runtime libraries, but it must be done with caution.
 Prefer compiling on an older operating system if this route is taken.

 ## Examples